-The first closed-door event for 2018 took place at Sephora on Saturday, September 15th from 8:30am – 10am PST.
-This was a Rouge only event where we got first access to the holiday launches.
+The first closed-door, VIB Rouge only event for 2018 took place at Sephora on Saturday, September 15th from 8:30am – 10am PST.
+This event gave Rouge members first access to the holiday launches.
 Most years have at least two closed-door events, so it is still possible we will get one with the VIB sale later this fall.
 This event was not as grand as some past closed-door events for a season preview, but it was still worth my time.
 Every event is different.
 Some stores provide the bare minimum while others go all out, so no two experiences will be the same.
 I recommend reading Inside a Sephora VIB Rouge Event for those who have never attended who are trying to decide if this event is worth their time.

 Closed-Door Events usually run around a theme.
 This one was a holiday preview.
 Yes, buying items for new holiday launches more than three months before the holiday seems a little silly.
 Brands seem to get the launches out earlier each year for those who like to shop early.
 Those like me, who like to shop late, need to get on it, because everyone else will buy out some of the earlier launches if we wait too long.

 All closed-door events have brand representatives (each store had different brand reps) to go over their products.
 This could mean special GWP opportunities given directly from the brand reps, mini makeovers using products from the represented brands, and more.